HajimeKawahara/pyhds/README.md

 ### How to make sBlaze.fits (simple Blaze) on iraf

--imarith FlatI2a2x1B / FlatI2a2x1B.nm FlatFlatI2a2x1B
+- imarith FlatI2a2x1B / FlatI2a2x1B.nm FlatFlatI2a2x1B
--apall FlatFlatI2a2x1B BlazeB
+- apall FlatFlatI2a2x1B BlazeB
--refs BlazeB
+- refs BlazeB
--dispcor BlazeB sBlazeB
+- dispcor BlazeB sBlazeB